Pansiere/PHP/SQLite/README.md

 SQLite source code is in the public-domain and is free to everyone to use for any purpose.

-# O erro que você encontrou indica que a classe SQLite3 não está disponível no seu ambiente PHP
+# Erro que indica que a classe SQLite3 não está disponível no seu ambiente PHP

 Isso geralmente acontece quando a extensão SQLite3 não está habilitada no PHP.Aqui estão os passos para resolver esse problema